victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

       |                   ~~~~~~~~~~~~~~~~~^~
 {{< /highlight >}}

 There is a single note regarding the declaration of `const std::vector<Pixel>& data() const &;`.
-Although it may initially appear to be a 'const &` overload that should take a const lvalue reference to *this, there are actually two distinct categories:
+Although it may initially appear to be a `const &` overload that should take a const lvalue reference to `*this`, there are actually two distinct categories:
  - this is an lvalue overloading which can't match rvalue object;
  - this is a const method which can match _both_ const and non-const objects.